joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 {% endhighlight %}

 You may have noticed above that each of these inherit from the original Beer class.
 This makes each of them behave the same way the old code does while preparing us to start abstracting type specific logic into the individual Beer type models in the next phase.
 Additionally, single table inheritance requires a each child class to inherit from the parent base class.

+### Adding new STI scopes to the Restaurant model

+Remember our dinky little <code>Restaurant</code> model?
+All it does is say a Restaurant has many Beers.
+Now with STI setup we can add some additional helper associations to improve chaining and querying in ActiveRecord.

+{% highlight ruby %}
+class Restaurant
+  has_many :beers
+  has_many :porters, class_name: Porter
+  has_many :stouts, class_name: Stout
+  has_many :hefeweizens, class_name: Hefeweizen
+end
+{% endhighlight %}

+We can now chain queries like <code>Restaurant.first.porters</code> to see all of a given <code>Restaurant's</code> Porter beers.

 ### Backfill all existing Beer database records